UW center Chantel Osahor selected by the Chicago Sky in the second round of WNBA draft

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-Osahor led all Division I teams with 30 double-doubles last year last season.
+Osahor led all Division I teams with 30 double-doubles last season and was also known for her wickedly effective, albeit unconventional, three-point shot — she shot 35.6 percent from the three-point line throughout her UW career.

+Osahor said she doesn’t know much about the Sky at the moment, but her college coach Mike Neighbors thinks she’s walking into a good situation.

+“I know the Chicago Sky coaching staff very well,” Neighbors said.
+“I coached with (Chicago general manager and head coach) Amber Stocks back in Xavier, and her assistant, I coached in college at Tulsa.
+I know how they develop and utilize their players to the best of their ability.
+Chantel will be in the best situation and able to focus on the things she needs to do.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.